mbest1813/documentation/v2/editions/enterprise/destinations/blueshift.md

 Next you'll need to go to your [Account Page](https://app.getblueshift.com/dashboard#/app/account/api) And get your Event API Key.

-The easiest way to setup and test the events stream is to, observe events coming to [clickstream events dashboard](https://app.getblueshift.com/dashboard#/app/click_stream/index).
+The easiest way to setup and test the events stream is to observe events coming to [clickstream events dashboard](https://app.getblueshift.com/dashboard#/app/click_stream/index).

 ### MetaRouter Side